- Chronic pelvic pain is pain in the area below your belly button and between your hips that lasts for six months or more.

 - Musculoskeletal problems.
 Diseases that affect your bones, joints and connective tissue (musculoskeletal system), such as fibromyalgia, tension in the pelvic floor muscles, inflammation of the pubic joint (pubic symphysis) or hernias, can lead to recurring pelvic pain.

 - Chronic pelvic inflammatory disease.
-This can happen when a long-term infection, often sexually transmitted, causes scars to affect your pelvic organs.
+This can happen when a long-term infection, often sexually transmitted, causes scars that affect your pelvic organs.